English ship Vanguard (1586): Career

 In 1620, Sir Robert Mansell, who had commanded Vanguard during the capture of Cadíz in 1596, was appointed to lead an expedition against Algerian piracy.
 Vanguard, with Sir Richard Hawkins in command as the mission's Vice Admiral, formed part of the fleet which left Plymouth in October 1620.
-The force arrived off Algiers in December, when Mansell negotiated the release of 40 Englishmen who were being held as slaves, after which Mansell took the fleet to Malaga, where it carried out ineffective patrols with the hope of intercepting pirates.
+The force arrived off Algiers in December, when Mansell negotiated the release of 40 Englishmen who were being held as slaves, after which Mansell took the fleet to Málaga, where it carried out ineffective patrols with the hope of intercepting pirates.
 Mansell's fleet attacked Algiers with fireships on 3 June 1621, but little damage was done, and the force was soon recalled to England.
+For the final month of the expedition, Vanguard served as flagship due to the poor condition of the former flagship, Lyon.

 In June 1624, Vanguard, under the command of John Penington, with the Great Neptune and six armed merchant ships, were sent to Dieppe to be loaned to the King of France.
-When the ships arrived at Dieppe, it became clear that the ships were to be used against Protestant Huguenot rebels in a civil war, and Penington refused to let French troops aboard, after the crews mutinied (an action that was encouraged by Penington and the commander of Great Neptune), the ships returned to England.
+The intent was that the ships would serve against the Spanish client state of Genoa.
+When the ships arrived at Dieppe, it became clear that the French planned to use the ships Protestant Huguenot rebels in a civil war, and Penington refused to let French troops aboard, after the crews mutinied (an action that was encouraged by Penington and the commander of Great Neptune), the ships returned to England.
 After more direct orders were given to Penington, the ships returned to Dieppe, where they were handed over to the French, who used them against the rebels at La Rochelle, before returning them in 1626.
+The use of English ships against Protestants caused a scandal domestically and in parliament.

 In 1627, war broke out between England and France, with England supporting a fresh revolt by the Huguenots.
 The Duke of Buckingham led an attack on Île de Ré near La Rochelle, with Vanguard part of Buckingham's invasion force, which left Stokes Bay on 27 June.
 The siege of the citadel of Saint-Martin-de-Ré continued for four months before Buckingham admitted defeat and reembarked his force, with Vanguards captain, John Burgh, who was killed attacking Saint-Martin-de-Ré one of 4000 English dead.
 The Fleet reached home on 11 November and was promptly disbanded by King Charles I, who was however, unable to pay the wages due to Vanguards crew.

+Vanguard put in to Woolwich Dockyard for repairs at the end of 1628, but in 1630 the work was abandoned after the contractors used defective materials.
+The plans were scrapped, and instead, Vanguard was broken up for parts.